Aparna-tamil/JsonPowerDB/README.md

 # JsonPowerDB
 Sample project of JPDB
-## "This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations."
+## This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations.

 ### JsonPowerDB: